 Whitefly saliva contains many proteins and since whiteflies suppress certain defenses in plants it is thought that this occurs via effectors, similar to the situation in plant pathogenic bacteria and fungi.
 Together with the IBED at UvA we have discovered the first effectors from spider mites that manipulate the SA defense response and we have just submitted a manuscript describing these effectors.
 We are now focusing on on effectors from whiteflies and thrips and their interactors in the plant.
 We have discovered several plant proteins with which these effectors interact and are perturbing these interactors in planta to determine effect on insect performance.

 As a third topic we study the role of C6 volatiles as signaling and priming molecules.
 These C6 volatiles are produced in most, if not all, plants upon wounding, pathogen infection and insect herbivory and can prime the defense of neighboring plants.
 We have identified the first Arabidopsis mutants that are resistant to E-2-hexenal (her mutants) and have mapped the her1 mutation to discover a role for GABA in this process as well as in the defense against Pseudomonas.
 We also mapped and cloned the her2 mutant and determined that several WRKY transcription factors may regulate the E-2-hexenal response in Arabidopsis.
 Moreover, in the Arabidopsis-Pseudomonas interaction, the microbe seems to hijack the C6 volatiles to enhance jasmonate biosynthesis and susceptibility.
 This work is continued by Silke Allmann.

 I work within the Plant Physiology group headed by Prof. dr. Michel Haring.
-Dr. Petra Bleeker (natural variation of metabolic defense pathways) is the other staff member.
+Dr. Petra Bleeker (natural variation of metabolic defense pathways) and Dr. Silke Allmann are the other staff members.

 I coordinate the first year course 'Plant Biology' and the MSc course 'Biotic Interactions'.
 I also give lectures in various other courses.
 I am chair of the program committee BSc biology and are preparing the specialization Molecular Life Sciences in the third year BSc Biology.